- South Africa

 A weekly allowance is given for food at the supermarket.
-There are additional activities available such as visiting a long house, meeting the Iban tribes, visiting nearby markets and social and interactive activities with locals and researchers at the centre.
+There are additional activities available such as visiting a long-house, meeting the Iban tribes, visiting nearby markets and social and interactive activities with locals and researchers at the centre.

 What Makes this Project Great

 Everyone involved with the centre is dedicated to managing and promoting truly responsible tourism and volunteering experiences that work in the best interests of the animals and environment, something The Great Projects is also passionate about.

 “It was wonderful to work so closely with the Orangutans and get to know their characters and individuals.
 My month at Matang is honestly one of the most rewarding experiences I’ve ever had and would recommend it to anyone who loves wildlife and wants to do something to help orangutans.”

 “I can’t actually think of one favourite moment as I enjoyed the whole experience.
-Being able to work so closely with the orangutans was a truly amazing experience, they are such special intelligent animals and I loved every minute of my time there.”
+Being able to work so closely with the orangutans was a truly amazing experience, they are such special, intelligent animals and I loved every minute of my time there.”

 Jennifer Ravat, June 2012

+"Wow!
+What an amazing trip.
+Exhausting and hard work, but has given us something to think and talk about.
 Thank you so much for all of the care that you put into this trip for us.
 It was something special."

 Lisa Dostine, November 2012